How to delete a user account in Active Directory using PowerShell scripts?

 - Inability to delegate the deletion of AD accounts to help desk technicians.

 - Impossible to configure deletion policies for AD accounts.
-For example, ADManager Plus lets you set conditions for what happens when you delete an AD account like deleting the linked G Suite, Office 365 accounts also automatically, removing associated licenses and mailboxes, deleting home folders and more.
+For example, ADManager Plus lets you set conditions for what happens when you delete an AD account like deleting the linked Google Workspace, Office 365 accounts also automatically, removing associated licenses and mailboxes, deleting home folders and more.

 ADManager Plus helps you perform the same with a few clicks from its web-based GUI console with pre-defined reports to list all users and delete them right from the reports.
 It also has options for automating removal of inactive AD accounts.
 Learn more about it here.